Warren

 Suspension adjustment on the BMW can be done electronically but not on the Honda (bagger version).

-The aerodynamics of the BMW are lousy.
+The aerodynamics of the BMW were lousy for me.
 Unless the screen was fully upright where I am looking through it there was wind hitting my helmet and around back of my neck trying to get down my jacket.
 Similarly the lower fairing does next to nothing and there is considerable air being directed at my legs and trying to get up my pants.
-Aftermarket screen might help but the design of the screen mechanism lifting at the rear is limiting compared to screens that slide up.
+Aftermarket screen might help but the design of the screen mechanism lifting at the rear seems limiting compared to screens that slide up.

 Luggage is central locking on both and I could fit my helmet in the BMW side cases but not in it’s top box.
 The Honda side cases are smaller and will not fit my helmet.
 I rode the bagger so cannot compare top boxes.